BharatSahAIyak/geoquery.in/README.md

     docker ps
     ```

     This command will display a list of running Docker containers along with their details.
-Store "Container ID"
+Store "Container ID".

 2. Retrieve Container IP Address